nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 ## Contributing

 As an informal event, we welcome *any kind of contribution* which respects the [Code of Conduct](./code-of-conduct).
-If you have an idea you would like to discuss for the event, we encourage you to submit an issue to [this repository](https://github.com/nordic-rse/nordic-rse.github.io) to discuss with the community and secure a place in the program.
+If you have an idea you would like to discuss for the event, we encourage you to submit an issue [here](https://github.com/nordic-rse/nordic-rse.github.io/issues/new?template=unconference-contribution.md&title=Unconference+event) to discuss with the community and secure a place in the program.
 No idea yet? - No problem, we will also accept last minute contributions during the event.

-Please also have a look at our [time slot suggestions](https://github.com/nordic-rse/nordic-rse.github.io/blob/main/.github/ISSUE_TEMPLATE/unconference-contribution.md).
+Please also have a look at our [time slot suggestions](https://github.com/nordic-rse/conference-contributions/blob/main/.github/ISSUE_TEMPLATE/unconference-contribution.md).

 Here are some examples to spark ideas:
 - *Discussion topics*: is software, research software community or research software engineer something close to your heart?
 Come chatting with other enthusiasts!